pm2-hive/pm2-hive.github.io/docs/full.md

 ```

 If you use [BabelJS](https://babeljs.io/), [Typescript](http://www.typescriptlang.org/) or any other Javascript superset you may have noticed that when an exception occurs, the stacktrace is not meaningful at all.
-To get interesting informations you need to generate [source map files](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/).
+To get interesting information you need to generate [source map files](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/).

 Once these source map files are generated, PM2 will automatically detects them and will help you inspect errors.

 ## Source map

-Since the version 1.0.2, PM2 embeds a mecanism to support javascript source map.
+Since the version 1.0.2, PM2 embeds a mechanism to support javascript source map.

 **PM2 automatically detects javascript source map files** if the file you start (let's say app.js) has his map equivalence (e.g app.js.map).